 - Ganja, the flowering or fruiting top, that excludes seeds and leaves which do not form part of the top.

 - Any mixture or drink made out of charas or ganja.

 The definition of cannabis under the NDPS Act excludes bhang as a part of the plant as well.

-The Assam Ganja and Bhang Prohibition Act, 1958(2) bans the sale, possession, purchase and consumption of ganja and bhang.
-The Bombay Prohibition (BP) Act, 1949(3) prohibits the manufacture, possession and consumption of bhang and bhang-containing substances without a license in Maharashtra.
-A person caught in the act can talk to Criminal Lawyers in Mumbai to deal with the case.
+The Assam Ganja and Bhang Prohibition Act, 1958(2) bans the sale, possession, purchase, and consumption of ganja and bhang.
+The Bombay Prohibition (BP) Act, 1949(3) prohibits the manufacture, possession, and consumption of bhang and bhang-containing substances without a license in Maharashtra.

 What happens if you get caught with weed or marijuana in India?